Eden K. Osucha

 - Teaching 9/11 and its Aftermaths (edited volume in development for the Modern Language Association’s Options for Teaching series of publications)

-Prof. Osucha’s awards and honors include the Mrs. Giles Whiting Fellowship for Teaching Excellence, the Nancy L. Buc Postdoctoral Fellowship from the Pembroke Center for Teaching and Research on Women at Brown University, and a Dissertation Fellowship from the Ford Foundation Diversity Fellowships Program, administered by the National Research Council of the National Academies.
+Prof. Osucha’s awards and honors include the Mrs. Giles Whiting Fellowship for Teaching Excellence, administered by the Bates College Office of the Dean of Faculty, the Nancy L. Buc Postdoctoral Fellowship from the Pembroke Center for Teaching and Research on Women at Brown University, and a Dissertation Fellowship from the Ford Foundation Diversity Fellowships Program, administered by the National Research Council of the National Academies.

 Literary Arts Live